- 1 Website Marketing Mistakes to Avoid

 Marketing and search engine optimization never ends

 Let’s face it.
-If your web site shows up on page 122 of Google SERP’s, you might as well hang out the “Gone Fishing’” sign because, think about it, when was the last time you drilled down to page 122 of SERP’s?
+If your web site shows up on page 122 of Google SERP’s, you might as well hang out the “Gone Fishing’” sign.
+Because when was the last time you drilled down to page 122 of SERP’s?
 Never.
-Your objective is to use keywords that appeal to both bots and eyeballs – the people who actually visit your web site.
+Your objective with website marketing is to use keywords that appeal to both bots and eyeballs – the people who actually visit your web site.
+Avoid these obstacles .

 Don’t forget web design is for humans